 Facilities such as the bathroom and kitchen are shared which is where the hostel aspect comes in.

-If you’re keen to socialise, we recommend picking one of many board games to help break the ice.
+If you’re keen to socialize, we recommend picking one of many board games to help break the ice.
 There’s also a lovely TV lounge and library for relaxing in.

 Either that or enjoy the mountain and city views right outside the building.
 You will be staying at the highest point in Oslo, after all!